Welcome to one of Norway's greates bicycle routes!

 - Bring good shoes, either water proof shoes or water proof shoe covers.

 - Always have a little ekstra energy easily available, such as an energy bar or some chocolate, and a warm drink in your thermos bottle.
-When exhausted, syrup or tea tastes better than water.
+When exhausted, syrup or tea taste better than water.

 - A basic repair kit a with spare tube, extra break and a pump is always wise to have along remote gravel roads, even with a rental bike.
 There are great distances and it can take some time until help arrives.